Quick answer

 The points of issue

-- Belknap Press of Harvard University Press first printing, no statement of a later printing; issued in a priced dust jacket
+- Belknap Press of Harvard University Press first printing, with no statement of a later printing on the copyright page; collates roughly xvi plus 501 pages with figures, tables, notes, bibliography, glossary and index

 - Gould's first scholarly monograph